-Political Risk: the risk of government intervention is particularly high in the emerging markets because of both the political climate in many of these countries and the less developed of markets character their and economies.
-Government actions in the future could have a significant effect on economic conditions in such countries, which could affect private sector companies and the value of securities in a Fund's portfolio.
+Political Risk: the risk of government intervention is particularly high in the emerging markets because of both the political climate in many of these countries and the less developed character of their markets and economies.
+Government actions in the future could have a significant effect on economic conditions in such countries, could affect private sector which companies and the value of securities in a Fund's portfolio.